Types of Punching Bags & What Each Type Is Best Used For

-In fact, a punching bag should be a must have essential to any home gym setup, no matter if you are beginner or a professional bodybuilder.
+In fact, a punching bag should be a must-have essential to any home gym setup, no matter if you are a beginner or a professional bodybuilder.

 But just which type of punching bag should you get?
 Which type is best for beginner home gym build?

-Which type of bag requires the least amount of install time?
+Which type of bag requires the least amount of installation time?